• Designing and Testing Implementation Strategies that Deliver Impact and Value

 (she/her/hers)

-Dr. Eisman is an Associate Professor of Community Health in the Department of Kinesiology, Health, and Sports studies.
-Her research interests center around improving adolescent health through the effective implementation of evidence-based programs in schools.
+Dr. Eisman is an Associate Professor of Community Health in the Division of Kinesiology, Health, and Sports studies.
+Her research interests center around improving adolescent health through the effective implementation of evidence-based programs in schools and ensuring sustainability through economic analyses.

 • Project Alumni